joeeliang/quartz/content/Math/Vectors.md

 Every vector coplanar with **a** and **b** can be expressed as a linear combination of the two.

+Vectors are equal if their midpoints are the same.

+The vector $\vec{AB}$ has starting point A and ending point, terminal point, B.

-**Position wevector**: starting at origin and ending on point P.
+**Position vector**: starting at origin and ending on point P.

-Magnitude is just distance from the start and ending point.
+Magnitude is just distance from the start and ending point, described with Pythagorean, and the notation $|\vec{A}|$.

 Unit vector can be obtained by dividing the vector by its magnitude.
 ## Dot Product